xianshenglu/blog/source/_posts/angular-is-not-that-good-before-2023.md

 });
 ```

-However, `takeUntilDestroyed` is in developer preview until now.
+However, `takeUntilDestroyed` is in the developer preview until now.
 Before 2023, we need to add more code.
 And one more thing, this way is unfriendly for `OnPush` strategy.

 #### Short conclusion